fhiso/sources-and-citations/citation-elements.md

 *   its *cardinality*: that is, whether it is *single-valued* or *multi-valued*, as defined §4.3; and
 *   an *optional* *default datatype*, as defined in §4.4.

-{.ednote} Earlier drafts of this standard required the definition additionally to state whether the *citation element* was *translatable*.
-Now that all *citation element values* are *localisation sets* this concept is redundant, though whether the *range* is a *language-tagged datatype* serves a similar purpose.

 ### Sub-elements